robin-raymond/zax.io/handle-hint.md

 ### `handle` pointers lifetime

 The lifetime of `handle` pointers is entirely dependent on all `handle` pointers pointing to the same instance of a type being discarded (or reset to point to empty).
-Only when the final `handle` pointer is discarded/reset will be pointed instance of a type be released.
+Only when the final `handle` pointer is discarded or reset will be shared instance of a `type` be released.

 ````zax
 print final : ()(...) = {